 Although the weather hasn't been so sunny this week, it's helped our seeds start to germinate and our crops to carry on growing.
 We've seen our lettuce and radish seeds germinate as well as the marigold flower seeds too.
 Our broad beans are doing well and hopefully we'll see some potatoes soon too!

 Alongside all of our fantastic work in school during lockdown, the children at home have been getting involved too!

 They have been busy growing different crops at home and on their allotments and have been sending pictures to their class teachers.

 Well done everyone on a fantastic team effort!

 This week we were busy harvesting some of our crops including the onions, broad beans and radish.
 We'd normally sell it at our playground markets to help us learn about profit and loss but as we are still in lockdown we decided to share it with the parents to help where we can.

 We also watered our crops as they are starting to get bigger and also weeded and prepared the empty beds for new seeds next week.

 We Made The Radio!

-This week (20th May 2020), Mr Etheridge was interviewed by BBC Radio Suffolk host Lesley Dolphin all about our Country Trust project and how it has helped St Christopher's remain a team during lockdown.
+This afternoon (20.05.20), Mr Etheridge was interviewed by BBC Radio Suffolk host Lesley Dolphin all about our Country Trust project and how it has helped St Christopher's remain a team during lockdown.
+He also talked about how Sally from the Country Trust has continued to help us with her useful videos.
 They're even going to send us a special BBC certificate!